 - 2008: $250,000

-Between commercial banks and savings institutions, FDIC-insured banks have some $13.58 trillion on deposit as of August 2018.
+Between commercial banks and savings institutions, FDIC-insured financial institutions have some $17.16 trillion on deposit as of June 2021.
 However, FDIC insurance does not cover all funds on deposit with FDIC-insured banks.

 How FDIC Insurance Works